Cahokia Mounds: How to See the Best Indian Mounds

 The specific sites listed below are ones that our family has personally visited, but I promise, none are as impressive as the Cahokia Mounds.

-A smaller park with only three mounds to discover, the nature trail will also take you to a reconstructed Natchez Indian house.
+In Natchez, Mississippi, the Grand Village of the Natchez Indians is smaller park with only three mounds to discover, the nature trail will also take you to a reconstructed Natchez Indian house.
 Don’t overlook the small museum showcasing artifacts from the area.
-There are many other mound sites in this area to visit! https://www.mdah.ms.gov/explore-mississippi/grand-village-natchez-indians
+There are many other mound sites in this area to visit!

 Go see some ancient history right in the middle of the United States!
 You’ve seen the St. Louis Arch.
 Don’t skip out on one of the best places to visit in the area.